dchote/talkiepi/README.md

 - [go-rpio](github.com/stianeikeland/go-rpio)

 ## Using talkiepi
 I am using a cheap USB speakerphone (US Robotics).
 If you are using a USB speakerphone device, be sure to update your alsa config so that your system uses that instead of the built in audio on the raspberry pi.
-You can list your audio devices by running `aplay -l`, find the index of the device (likely 1) and then edit the alsa config (`/usr/share/alsa/alsa.conf`) and change the following
+You can list your audio devices by running `aplay -l`, find the index of the device (likely 1) and then edit the alsa config (`/usr/share/alsa/alsa.conf`), changing the following:
 ```
 defaults.ctl.card 1
 defaults.pcm.card 1
 ```
-Where 1 is the index you want to use.
+_1 being the index of your device_

 ## License